SlopCrew/SlopCrew/INSTALL.md

 - Visual Studio: Set `BRCPath` as a global environment variable (I haven't figured out how to set it per-project yet).
 - JetBrains Rider: Go to `File | Settings | Build, Execution, Deployment | Toolset and Build` and edit the MSBuild global properties.
 - dotnet CLI: Pass `-p:BRCPath="path/to/game"` as an argument.

+Linux users will need to acquire the Windows GameNetworkingSockets binaries, along with setting the `SLOPCREW_FORCE_WINDOWS` environment variable to true, when building the plugin.

 ### Using the API